OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Committing Changes
 ------------------

-After you make changes on your branch, you need to make sure those changes are *committed*, or recorded, to your local Bazaar repository.
+After you make changes on your branch, make sure you :term:`commit`, or record, these changes to your local repository.
 To see if you have uncommitted changes, type:

 ::